Timeline of the Yemeni revolution (January – 2 June 2011): 22 May

 Saleh indicated that he would not accept previously agreed terms for the signing of the GCC deal.
-Several thousand gunmen hired by Saleh's government besieged the United Arab Emirates' embassy in Sana'a, where diplomats from the United States, United Kingdom, European Union, and GCC were staying during international efforts to monitor what diplomats and opposition groups had hoped would be the start of a peaceful transition.
+Several thousand gunmen hired by Saleh's government besieged the United Arab Emirates' embassy in Sanaa, where diplomats from the United States, United Kingdom, European Union, and GCC were staying during international efforts to monitor what diplomats and opposition groups had hoped would be the start of a peaceful transition.

-23 May – 2 June – Battles of Sana'a and Zinjibar
+23 May – 2 June – Battles of Sanaa and Zinjibar

-A day after Saleh refused to sign the transition agreement, Sheikh Sadiq al-Ahmar, the head of the Hashid tribal federation, one of the most powerful tribes in the country, declared support for the opposition and his armed supporters came into conflict with loyalist security forces in the capital Sana'a.
+A day after Saleh refused to sign the transition agreement, Sheikh Sadiq al-Ahmar, the head of the Hashid tribal federation, one of the most powerful tribes in the country, declared support for the opposition and his armed supporters came into conflict with loyalist security forces in the capital Sanaa.
 Heavy street fighting ensued, which included artillery and mortar shelling, in which, by 26 May, around 120 people were killed, including loyalist and defected soldiers, tribal militiamen and civilians.
 The militiamen had surrounded and blocked off several government buildings in the capital, taken control of the SABA state news agency and the national airline building and were constantly attacking the Interior Ministry building, which was used by the loyalists as a frontline base.
 People on the ground were reporting that it looked like the situation was deteriorating into a civil war.

 Leaked documents show that the Saleh and the defense ministry have intentionally prepared to start a civil war in Yemen, and are trying to build up brigades to fight against citizens.